 The annual pension benefit for normal service retirement is equal to a percentage of the allowable average annual salary.
 The percentage equals 2.5 percent for each of the first 20 years of service credit, 2.0 percent for each of the next five years of service credit and 1.5 percent for each year of service credit in excess of 25 years.
 The maximum pension of 72 percent of the allowable average annual salary is paid after 33 years of service credit.
-See OP&F CAFR referenced above for additional information, including requirements for Deferred Retirement Option Plan provisions and reduced and unreduced benefits.

 Under normal service retirement, retired members who are at least 55 years old and have been receiving OPF benefits for at least one year may be eligible for a cost-of-living allowance adjustment.
 The age 55 provision for receiving a COLA does not apply to those who are receiving a permanent and total disability benefit and statutory survivors.
-Members participating in the DROP program have separate eligibility requirements related to COLA.